aus-ref-clim-data-nci/GPM/README.md

 ```

 A record of updates is kept in `update_log.txt` for downloads and a separate log `concat_log.txt` for the concatenation step.
+We are only keeping the current year original files.
+The last modified dates for the original files are recorded in original/mod_date_<year>.txt files.

 ## Data location